In this guide, you will find instructions on how to install the M grill stripes on a BMW.

 BMW Makes Noise When Turning Steering Wheel

-If your BMW is making whining noise the most likely cause is low power steering fluid.
+If your BMW is making a whining noise, the most likely cause is low power steering fluid.

 Other problems include a bad power steering pump.